ErickAndres/rallystarter_client/CONTRIBUTE.md

 - Base your changes on the `develop` branch
 - Fork this repository and then submit a pull requests (PR) to submit changes.
-- Ask another contributors to review and merge your PRs.
+- Ask another contributor to review and merge your PRs.
 - Run the tests before submitting a PR and make them pass
 - Lint before submitting a PR.
 Aim for a score of at least 7
 - Never store sensitive credentials in the repository